Cantido/qlearner/README.md

 blocks.
 There is a starting square and a goal square, and the agent has to learn, using q-learning, how to reach the goal in the fewest number of moves.

+I am also using this project to play with Maven, since it's as close as I've got to a big live project.

 NOTE: This code is very bad.
 A massive refactor is coming.

 [wiki]: https://en.wikipedia.org/wiki/Q_learning "Q-learning - Wikipedia, the free encycopedia"